the-difference-engine/rescue-leftover-cuisine2/README.md

 ## Local Environment Setup
+If you've already used a package manager like rvm or rbenv for ruby or npm for node on your machine, make sure you have ruby 2.5.3 and node 8.11.4 installed for this project.
+Otherwise, please follow the instructions for installing asdf below:

 ### ASDF

-In order to be able to develop code locally, you'll want to [install asdf](https://asdf-vm.com/#/core-manage-asdf-vm?id=install-asdf-vm), then run:
+You'll need to [install asdf](https://asdf-vm.com/#/core-manage-asdf-vm?id=install-asdf-vm), then run:

 ```
 asdf plugin-add ruby